-Eskom's responsibility and commitment is to ensure a safe working environment is in line with its Safety, Health, Environmental, and Quality (SHEQ) Policy and applicable legislative obligations.
-This OHS specification is Eskom Generation's minimum requirements which are required to be met for the duration of the contract period by contractors/suppliers and, where required, the delivery organisation.
-The contractor is expected to develop an OHS plan that meets these requirements as well as all the relevant applicable legislation that they conform to.
-Eskom in no way assumes the contractor's legal responsibilities and liabilities.
-The contractor is and remains accountable for the quality and execution of their health and safety programme for their employees and appointed contractor employees.
-This OHS specification reflects minimum requirements and should not be construed as all- encompassing.
+Eskom's Kriel Power Station responsibility and commitment is to ensure a safe working environment is in line with its Safety, Health, Environmental, and Quality (SHEQ) Policy and applicable legislative obligations.
+This OHS specification is Eskom Kriel Power Station minimum requirements which are required to be met for the duration of the contract period by contractors/suppliers and, where required, the delivery organisation.
+The main contractor is expected to develop an OHS plan that meets these requirements as well as all the relevant applicable legislation that they conform to.
+Eskom Kriel Power Station in no way assumes the contractor's legal responsibilities and liabilities.
+The main contractor remains accountable for the quality and execution of their health and safety programme for their employees This OHS specification reflects minimum requirements and should not be construed as all-encompassing.